Getting Started with Kavi Software

 See Also encryption.

-Term used by Kavi Members.
-Staff or administration is one of the four purposes available to users or companies.
-Staff are in charge of managing the web site and carrying out the day-to-day tasks of the organization.
+Generic term for Staff Company or Staff Person.
+Staff are in charge of managing the website and carrying out the day-to-day tasks of the organization.
 Staff have extensive management responsibilities.
-Staff and administration personnel:
+Staff and administrators:

 A subdomain is based on the domain of a URL, with more specific address information prefixing the domain string, usually the name of a server used for a division of the company or organization.
 If the company domain is 'example.com', the subdomain for the research division might be 'research.example.com'.